 Crimson Sky Vizslas

 Here is a collection of hunting trips we have taken along with Field Trials and Hunt tests we have competed in.
 This is just a personal journal of events and trips I thought you may enjoy reading.
-Any content is to the best of my memory and any mistakes are not intentional.

-Madison Hunting Pheasants at 13 years old
+Madison Hunting Pheasants at almost 13 years old

 Madison came to our house as a personal hunting dog for Mark.
 Prior to her we didn’t know what a Vizsla was.
 Mark had hunted over German Shorthair Pointers for years.
 At a show we were introduced to the Vizsla and fell in love.
 Mark started hunting over Madison when she was about 4 months old.
 She made her first trip to Iowa at 10 months.
 We have learned a lot about dogs and hunting Along the way.
 We have made almost every mistake in the book and a few that hadn’t been written yet.
 We have had some great memories and met some awesome friends.
 Here are a few stories from trips we have taken.